 Since assuming the post on January 1st of last year, I must say, though, that the mandate provides considerable latitude in how the High Commissioner actually carries out the tasks of conflict prevention.
-I have already become involved in approximately a half-dozen situations throughout the region: in the Baltic states, particularly Estonia and Latvia; in Slovakia and Hungary; and in Romania, the former Yugoslav Republic of Macedonia, and Albania.
+I have already become involved in close to ten different situations throughout the region: in the Baltic states, particularly Estonia and Latvia; in Slovakia and Hungary; in Romania, the former Yugoslav Republic of Macedonia, and Albania; and, since earlier this year, in Ukraine, Kazakhstan, and Kyrgyzstan.
 In addition, I was requested to study the situation of the Gypsies, or Roma, in the CSCE region.
 Last autumn I submitted a general report on their problems and on constructive measures that governments should take to address them.
-This year it appears that my activities will expand eastward to include visits to some of the newly independent states of the former Soviet Union.

 I would like to emphasize that the specifics of the situations in these countries vary enormously.
 To give you just a small taste of this, a large part of the Russian population in the Baltic states has taken root there only in the last fifty years or so, and their presence is intimately connected to the Soviet occupation of these states.
-For all of the injustice inflicted upon them by the Soviet regime, the Estonians and Latvians have to learn to offer a perspective of equality to these large groups: The non-Estonians and non-Latvians make up 40 and almost 50 percent of the population of their respective countries.
-At te same time, these groups have to become accustomed to being a minority in independent states that are no longer part of the Soviet Union.
+For all of the injustice inflicted upon them by the Soviet regime, the Estonians and Latvians have to learn to offer the prospect of equality to these large groups: The non-Estonians and non-Latvians make up 40 and almost 50 percent of the population of their respective countries.
+At the same time, these groups have to become accustomed to being a minority in independent states that are no longer part of the Soviet Union.
 The breakup of the Soviet Union, the process of the still-huge Russian Federation trying to settle down politically and psychologically, and the presence of ex-Soviet troops in the Baltic region give these situations a specific flavor and acuteness.

 In Slovakia, to give just one other example, the Hungarian minority--probably the largest in the Republic--makes up somewhat more than 11 percent of the population.
 The relationship between the Slovak and Hungarian populations goes back centuries, and it embraces much common history and mutual sensitivities.
-Part of this equation is of course also the sometimes difficult relationship between recently independent Slovakia and its neighbor Hungary.
-In this context, demands by some leaders of the Hungarian minority for autonomy are seen by some Slovaks as a first step towards secession and eventual reunification with Hungary itself.
+Part of this equation is of course also the sometimes difficult relationship between recently independent Slovakia and its neighbor Hungary, especially given the concentration of the Hungarian minority in Slovakia along the border with Hungary itself.